curbengh/curbengh.github.io/source/_posts/tor-hidden-onion-nixos.md

 ### Alternate Caddyfile

 There is another approach which has a much simpler Caddyfile, but it _doubles_ the latency.
 I could simply reverse proxy to mdleom.com but that itself is {% post_link caddy-nixos-part-3 'also' %} a reverse proxy, so it would add one more roundtrip.
-But hey, if the latency doesn't faze you, why not.

-This is also suitable if you have a website that you can't root access.
+This is also suitable if you have a website that you don't have root access (e.g. GitHub Pages).

 ``` Caddyfile
 # Do not use this approach unless you are absolutely sure